-Level Class of Work Description Commentary Understand the assessment of observed hydraulic data and its application to road design projects.
+Level Class of Work Description Commentary HD1 Rainfall runoff calculations (hydrology) for small catchments (area less than 200 km2).
+Hydraulics for a single stream and overflows to assess culvert, bridge and floodway requirements and other drainage structures for roads.
+Bridge Afflux Calculations.
+Steady flow backwater modelling, for example, using HEC-RAS software.
+Road pavement runoff and aquaplaning.
+Understanding of the application of appropriate procedures in the department's Road Drainage Manual and Australian Rainfall and Runoff.
+Understand the principles of calculating design floods for small catchments throughout Queensland and how to apply this to calculating flows through bridges, culverts and other road drainage infrastructure.
+Demonstrated capability to apply appropriate hydraulic design software, including rainfall - runoff models, regional flood frequency and HEC-RAS.
+Demonstrated capability to prepare hydraulic design reports for bridges and culverts in roads.
+Understand the assessment of observed hydraulic data and its application to road design projects.
 Data may include both formal data programmes from agencies such as DNRM and BoM as well as anecdotal flood data and observations.
-HD2 As for HD1 plus: Hydrology for large catchments (area greater than 200km).
+HD2 As for HD1 plus: Hydrology for large catchments (area greater than 200km2).
 Mathematical modelling (1-dimensional or 2-dimensional) of unsteady flow in open channel systems including components such as natural streams, flood plains, roads and bridges, man-made channels, reservoirs, dams, weirs and tidal flows.
 2d hydraulic modelling.
 Scour calculations.
 Time of submergence calculations.
 Frequency analysis of flood data records.
 2d hydraulic modelling involving floodplain storage and/or local catchment overland flows.
 Demonstrated capability to analyse larger catchments than apply for HD1.
 Demonstrated skills in application of unsteady 1d, quasi-2d or 2d hydraulic analysis to tidal flows and applications involving floodplain storage and/or local catchment overland flows.
 Demonstrated skills in the application of flood frequency analysis for both at-site and regional procedures.
 Understand and apply the scour concepts outlined in the department's Bridge Scour Manual and Austroads Guide to Bridge Technology Part 8, Chapter 5: Bridge Scour (2018).
 Ability to prepare hydraulic designs for floodways and design scour protection measures for floodway design.
 Understand and apply hydrologic analysis to joint probability assessments for tidal boundaries and tributary flows.
 Ability to apply time of submergence calculations for road design projects.
 Ability to assess road surfaces for aquaplaning issues.
-HD3 As for HD2 plus: Special investigations, for example, physical hydraulic modelling, 2d modelling of complex floodplains), computational fluid dynamics modelling (CFD).
+HD3 As for HD2 plus: • Special investigations, for example, physical hydraulic modelling, 2d modelling of complex floodplains), computational fluid dynamics modelling (CFD).
 Special registration procedures apply.
 Demonstrated capability in the application of advanced 2D hydraulic modelling to road and bridge projects.
 Demonstrated experience in the analysis of road embankments across floodplains and in areas of complex flow distribution.

-Understand the principles of physical hydraulic modelling.
+Level Class of Work Description Commentary Understand the principles of physical hydraulic modelling.
 Ability to analyse hydraulic issues for road links as well as individual crossings.
 Demonstrated skills in assisting in consultation with stakeholders and the community in matters related to flood and drainage issues.
 Demonstrated ability to prepare review reports and act as an expert witness in complex matters involving hydraulic issues for road infrastructure projects.
 Demonstrated capability in the application of CFD modelling to road and bridge / culvert projects (not mandatory for HD3 but will be highly regarded).